C++ the scope of exception parameter

 So, I have three question:

-2. is str not a temp value ? why we can use a temp value reference ?
+not a temp value ? why we can use a temp value reference ? - where is

 One Answer make me understand: